-Very occasionally and after consultation with the subject tutor, a student might be able to take a third or fourth year course.
+Very occasionally and after consultation with the subject tutor, a student might be able to take a third (Part B) or fourth year (Part C) course.
 The student needs to have the requisite background, noting that the courses offered in Oxford are typically very rigorous.
 In these cases the student would likely take either inter-collegiate classes (between 5 and 12 students per class) as opposed to tutorials or would be given tutorials by a DPhil student.

 A student wishing to take courses from different years will need to be aware that these may be timetabled to clash and so various courses combinations may, in practice, be impossible.
-Courses will only be available in the terms in which the lectures are given in the MI.
+Courses will generally only be available in the terms in which the lectures are given in the MI.

 Applicants are requested to supply descriptions of the courses that they have already followed.

-Visiting Students are advised to check the courses offered on the Mathematics Institute course materials page (1st year courses under ‘Moderations’ or ‘Prelims’, 2nd year courses under Part A, 3rd and 4th year courses under Part B and C) and to study the various syllabi to fit courses into their home university’s course.
+Visiting Students are advised to check the courses offered on the Mathematics Institute course materials page (1st year courses under ‘Prelims’, 2nd year courses under Part A, 3rd and 4th year courses under Part B and C) and to study the various syllabi to fit courses into their home university’s course.

 Advice on submitted written work